tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_blueprint.md

 Just as Swagger defines a spec for describing a REST API, API Blueprint is another spec (which you can [read here](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md)).
 If you describe your API with this blueprint, then different tools can read and display the information.

 The API Blueprint spec is written in a Markdown-flavored syntax.
 It's not normal Markdown, but it has a lot of the same, familiar Markdown syntax.
 However, the blueprint is clearly a very specific schema that is either valid or not valid based on the element names, order, spacing, and other details.
 In this way, it's not nearly as flexible or forgiving as pure Markdown.
+But it may be preferable to YAML.apiary

 ## Sample blueprint